 A child or young person has special educational needs if he or she has a learning difficulty or disability which calls for special educational provision to be made for him or her.
 A learning difficulty or disability is a significantly greater difficulty in learning than the majority of others of the same age or a disability which prevents him or her from making use of educational facilities of a kind generally provided for others of the same age in the school.
-A child under compulsory school age has SEN if he or she is likely to fall within this definition when they reach compulsory school age or would do so if special educational provision was not made for them.
-Special educational provision means educational or training provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.
+A child under compulsory school age has SEND if he or she is likely to fall within this definition when they reach compulsory school age or would do so if special educational provision that is additional to, or different from, that made generally for others of the same age in a mainstream setting in England.